tom-90/RROx/plugins/world/README.md

 - ``Enhancement`` Added support for EBT Hopper as new rolling stock type.
 (Thanks to [Mordred](https://github.com/mordred-random))
 - ``Enhancement`` Added support for Coffin Tanker as new rolling stock type.
 (Thanks to [Mordred](https://github.com/mordred-random))
 - ``Enhancement`` Added support for Stock car as new rolling stock type.
 (Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Added support for 3-way switch.
+- ``Enhancement`` Added support for new coaling towers, water towers and engine sheds.

 ### v1.1.6 - 26-02-2023